hpc-io/pdc/README.md

+## Proactive Data Containers (PDC)
+Proactive Data Containers (PDC) provides an object-centric API and a runtime system with a set of services that make intelligent data placement decisions in the memory and storage hierarchy and provide scalable metadata operations.
+Using object-centric abstractions to represent data that moves in the high-performance computing (HPC) memory and storage subsystems, PDC revolutionizes how scientific data is stored and accessed.
+PDC manages extensive metadata describing data objects, which allows finding desired data efficiently.

+PDC API, data types, and developer notes are available in docs/readme.md.

-## Installation for PDC
+## Installation
-This instruction is for installing PDC on Linux and Cray machines.
-Make sure you have GCC version at least 7 and MPI installed before you proceed.
+The following instructions are for installing PDC on Linux and Cray machines.
-For MPI, the recommended version is MPICH.
-Follow the procedures in https://www.mpich.org/static/downloads/3.4.1/mpich-3.4.1-installguide.pdf
+GCC version 7 or newer and a version of MPI are needed to install PDC.
+Current PDC tests have been verified with MPICH.
+To install MPICH, follow the documentation in https://www.mpich.org/static/downloads/3.4.1/mpich-3.4.1-installguide.pdf
-PDC depends on libfabric and mercury.
-We are going to install libfabric, mercury, and PDC step by step.
+PDC also depends on libfabric and Mercury.
+We provide detailed instructions for installing libfabric, Mercury, and PDC below.
-Make sure you record the environmental variables (lines that contains the export commands).
-They are needed for running PDC and make the libraries again.
+Make sure to record the environmental variables (lines that contains the "export" commands).
+They are needed for running PDC and to use the libraries again.
 # Install libfabric
 ```
 0. wget https://github.com/ofiwg/libfabric/archive/v1.11.2.tar.gz